DXLab

 propagation forecasts with actual propagation

-- interoperates with N1MM, MultiPSK, MMSSTV,
+interoperates with

-- provides step-by-step
+provides step-by-step

 instructions for frequently-used operations

-- is driven by an active and friendly user
+is driven by an active and friendly

 community open to everyone